-It’s not unusual for patients with post traumatic nasal deformities to present for consultation years after their original nasal fracture.
+It’s not unusual for patients with post-traumatic nasal deformities to present for consultation years after their original nasal fracture.
 Under these circumstances, nasal fractures are managed very differently than they are immediately following nasal injuries.
 Immediately after nasal injuries, nasal fractures are treated with a procedure known as a closed nasal reduction.
 At this point, the bones are still freely moveable.
-This procedure relocates or resets the nasal bones in proper position.
+This procedure relocates or resets the nasal bones in the proper position.
 They are then held in this position with a nasal splint.

 At this point, a careful analysis needs to be undertaken to evaluate both aesthetic and functional issues.
 It’s important to make sure that breathing isn’t compromised by a deviated nasal septum.
 It’s also important to understand the patient’s aesthetic goals.